 - Mount Constitution, with 360-degree mountain and island views

-Moran State Park Campground (1 night): Our campsite is near the shore of tranquil Cascade Lake, a great spot for a refreshing dip.
+Moran State Park Campground (1 night): Our campsite is near the shore of serene Cascade Lake, a great spot for a refreshing dip.

 Spencer Spit Campground (2 nights): Set out in the sound on a slender spit, this campground offers stunning vistas over the water.

-Lakedale Campground (2 nights): Surrounded by 50 acres of lakes, this site offers a private beach for swimming and a large grassy area for games of all kinds.
+Lakedale Campground (2 nights): Surrounded by 50 acres of lakes, this site has a beach for swimming and fishing.

 Every Backroads trip is designed to appeal to a wide variety of